Update 2018 Mar 15

-And here we are, 4 years down the line from the day, when this post I have written.
+And here we are, 4 years down the line from the day, when this post was written.
 And people are by now talking openly.
-And not some random “haters” or “fanboys” but some pretty experienced and well informed people, with pretty convincing analytical information, on the demise of C#.
-Which of course inevitably opens the key sensitive “touchy feely” question: is .NET going?
+Not some random “haters” or “fanboys” but some pretty experienced and well informed people, with pretty convincing analytical information, on the demise of C#.
+All of which of course inevitably opens the key sensitive “touchy feely” question: is .NET going?

 Ah yes, I almost forgot, since you are already here, spare 10 more minutes and read this : https://goo.gl/yZhVmO

 I really do not care much about Religions of Programming Languages.
 About their high priests and about their flock following them priests, like huge shoal of fish in magical unison movements.
 But.
 I do care about history.
 I like it to be remembered.
 Which always helps in finding and knowing the “truth”.
 So, if you are not interested in this thing called ‘truth’, please leave this post 🙂

 Well then, you do like this thing called “truth” and perhaps you might happen to think in this post you will learn nothing and instead you might want to follow someone more important or relevant on this subject?
 That is also perfectly fine by me.

 If I may suggest some authority, then how about for example, one Charles Petzold and his “.NET Book Zero”?
 This so called “godfather of Windows programming” has a Chapter: Why .NET?, which one hopes would tell us “Why indeed .NET, C# and all that?”.
 But no. Sadly this chapter is written as if under a wrong title.
 Few key years on key releases 1 on the beginning, and absolutely nothing on the subject, clearly stated in the chapter title: “Why .NET?”.
 Strange.
 OK, not to worry.
 I think I know the history of C#, and I will use the history to my advantage.
 Simply, I like to know: Why C#, indeed ?